 Before we get started with my Love/Pizza recipe, let me explain why I wrote this recipe in the first place (aside from the fact that it was my answer to a Quora question).

-- I believe that Love is the main food for our soul (everything else in life is a side dish).
+- I believe that Love is the "Main Dish" and true food for our soul (everything else in life is a side dish).

 - Without feeling love in our hearts our souls starve, leaving us at great risk of hurting ourselves and others with destructive behaviors.

 - Our need for food is undeniably an indispensable necessity, as we die without it.
 In the same way our unmet non-physical needs — psychological, spiritual, emotional — cause much of our suffering and troubles in life.

 Inspired and excited about this concept, I have created my “Recipes for Life, Love & Happiness”.
 I share these recipes both in speaking and writing.
 (To book a speaking event with me contact me here).